 Directed by James Hill

-Flashback to 1960; a shadowy figure crosses the East German border - a double agent, falling into a trap set by Irwin Gunner (Ian Hendry); he escapes before his identity is learned, Gunner shooting him in the left leg.
-Back at the circus where Gunner & "Fritz" - John Cledge (Barry Jackson) - are trapeze artists as a cover, they discuss the White Rat while practicing but Fritz deliberately short-arms Gunner and he falls to the ground in front of the third of their troupe, Bridgit (Genevieve Allenbury).
+Flashback to 1960; a shadowy figure crosses the East German border - a double agent, falling into a trap set by Irwin Gunner (Ian Hendry); he escapes before his identity is revealed but Gunner manages to shoot him in the left leg.
+Back at the circus where Gunner & “Fritz” - John Cledge (Barry Jackson) - are trapeze artists as a cover, they discuss the White Rat while practicing but Fritz deliberately short-arms Gunner and he falls to the ground in front of the third of their troupe, Bridgit (Genevieve Allenbury).

-Sixteen years later, Gunner is playing with a little girl on a swing while a nurse (Jo Kendall) and the girl's mother (Sally-Jane Spencer) look on.
-The nurse tells the mother they assumed he was a seaman who'd fallen from the rigging, but he can't remember who he is, just that he has to catch a big white rat.
-He is struck on the head by the swing and remembers his fall...
+Sixteen years later, Gunner is pushing a little girl (Corrie Hendry) on a swing while a nurse (Jo Kendall) and the girl’s mother (Sally-Jane Spencer) look on.
+The nurse tells the mother they assumed he was a seaman who’d fallen from the rigging, but he can’t remember who he is, just that he has to catch a big white rat.
+He is struck on the head by the swing and remembers his fall…

 Grant (Anthony Sharp), in his bubble bath, has a surprise visit from Gunner who checks his left leg for a scar then leaves - Grant had been in the same outfit in the ’60s.
 Purdey breaks into Cledge’s apartment, but has to fight another intruder - revealed to be Cromwell, who then proposes they join forces; Purdey tells him to take his trousers off - she’d ripped them in the fight… Quaintance retrieves the files on Gunner’s unit, and limps off.
 Gambit finds the files have been recently checked and Steed finds Quaintance rifling outfit member Mark Gilpin’s desk at the university - Gilpin (Terry Plummer) is jumped by Gunner on his return.
 Gunner sees Quaintance limping away and assumes he is the White Rat.